Getting Started Guide

-By default, user home directories are closed (permissions 700).
-Users may open up permissions to their directories however, they see fit, and may add read, write, and execute permissions for any directory that they own.
-Users are responsible for control of their own data and their own executables and scripts.
-We ask that users do NOT set their home directories to be world-writable, or ideally also not group-writable, because that allows other people to change your shell initialization scripts without your knowledge or permission.
+By default, user home directories and /scratch directories are closed (permissions 700) with a parent directory setting that prevents users from opening up the permissions.
+See the File and Directory Access Control List page (https://bluewaters.ncsa.illinois.edu/facl) for Blue Waters file system policies.
 The /projects file system is designed as common space for your group; if you want a space that all your group members can access, that's a good place for it.
 As always, your space on the /scratch file system is the best place for job inputs and outputs.

 The compilers are defined in the PrgEnv module for each family of compilers.
 Invoke the ftn, cc, or CC (Fortran, C, or C++, respectively) commands after loading the appropriate programming environment, and the underlying compilers will be employed.
 To see the options specific to a compiler (pgi vs. cray) consult the man pages for the vendor's compiler (man pgf90 or man crayftn).
 The correct xt-libsci providing the lapack libs for your programming environment is automatically included in the PrgEnv module you choose.

 The default programming environment (module PrgEnv-cray ) invokes the Cray compilers.
 PGI compilers are available via the PrgEnv-pgi module.Intel compilers are available via the PrgEnv-intel module.
 Gnu compilers are available via the PrgEnv-gnu module.